GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

     git push origin non-production
     ```

 1. Run the command below to update the `perimeter_additional_members` in `common.auto.tfvars` for the production environment.
+The last line from your `perimeter_additional_members` should end following this format: `"serviceAccount:YOUR-SERVICE-ACCOUNT"]` (with no comma in the and the `]` in the same line from the service account).

     ```bash